ibm-cloud-docs/Cloudant/api/search.md

 Use a generic guard clause test to ensure that the type of the candidate data field is defined.

-See the following example of a 'generic' guard clause:
+See the following example of a "generic" guard clause:

 ```javascript
 if (typeof doc.min_length) !== 'undefined') {